 In this article, you’ll learn why a recipe will call for you to chop, dice or mince ingredients and how each of these common prep methods helps provide flavor, texture, and color to make a dish more appealing.
 You can perform each of these three methods by hand with a sharp chef’s knife or you can use a small appliance such as a food chopper or food processor.

 What is Chopping in Cooking?

-The term chop is used when the recipe requires larger pieces, which are ideal for recipes such as stews and soups that will cook slowly, allowing the ingredients to soften but maintain their color, shape, and flavor.
+The term chop is used when the recipe requires larger pieces, which are ideal for recipes such as stews and soups that will cook slowly, like chopped potatoes, allowing the ingredients to soften but maintain their color, shape, and flavor.

-Chopping is also a way to prepare food that will go into a food processor to make them even smaller pieces or completely puree, or to incorporate into other ingredients for recipes such as smoothies and sauces.
+Chopping is also a way to prepare food that will go into a food processor to make them even smaller pieces or completely puree, or to incorporate into other ingredients for recipes such as smoothies, hummus, tabouli, baba ganoush and sauces.
+Lemon peels are a commonly chopped ingredient that are added into recipes.
 If ingredients are too large when added to a blender or food processor, they may not fully incorporate into the recipe, leaving uneven chunks or a grainy texture.